abcfy2/aria2-static-build/README.md

 cat /etc/security/cacerts/* | ./aria2c --ca-certificate=/proc/self/fd/0 --async-dns-server=1.1.1.1 https://github.com/
 ```

-Please note `getprop net.dns1` does not work since Android 8, so you have to set a valid DNS manually.
+Please note that `getprop net.dns1` does not work since Android 8, so you must set a valid DNS manually.

 ## https certificates NOTE (Linux Only)

 SSL certificates location may vary from different distributions.
 E.g: Ubuntu uses `/etc/ssl/certs/ca-certificates.crt`, but CentOS uses `/etc/pki/tls/certs/ca-bundle.crt`.

-It's impossible to detect certificates location in all distributions.
+It's impossible to detect the certificate locations in all distributions.
 See issue: [openssl/openssl#7481](https://github.com/openssl/openssl/issues/7481).
-But luckily most distributions may contains a symbol link `/etc/ssl/cert.pem` which point to the actual file path.
+Fortunately, most distributions may contain a symbolic link `/etc/ssl/cert.pem` that points to the actual file path.

 So I set compile options `--openssldir=/etc/ssl/` for openssl/libressl.
 Which works for most distributions.

-If your environment contains file `/etc/ssl/openssl.cnf` or `/etc/ssl/cert.pem`, you were luckly and you can use my build out-of-box.
+If your environment contains the file `/etc/ssl/openssl.cnf` or `/etc/ssl/cert.pem`, you are lucky and can use my build out of the box.

-But if your environment does not contain any of the files, you have to do one of the following settings to make https request could work.
+If your environment does not contain any of these files, you must do one of the following to ensure HTTPS requests work.

 - add `--ca-certificate=/path/to/your/certificate` to `aria2c` or set `ca-certificate=/path/to/your/certificate` in `~/.aria2/aria2.conf`.
 E.g: `./aria2c --ca-certificate=/etc/pki/tls/certs/ca-bundle.crt https://github.com/`
 - Or add `SSL_CERT_FILE=/path/to/your/certificate` environment variable before you run `aria2c`.
 E.g: `export SSL_CERT_FILE=/etc/pki/tls/certs/ca-bundle.crt; ./aria2c https://github.com/` or `SSL_CERT_FILE=/etc/pki/tls/certs/ca-bundle.crt ./aria2c https://github.com/`